luke-keaweb/archway/README.md

 * These routes expect to recieve an HTML string; each method places its own content inside a HTML page, using DefaultTemplate

-## Class Overview
+## Overview of classes

 * AimsSearch does the heavy lifting for searches

 * Entity displays an individual item

-* Helper classes ResultParser translates the JSON search result into an array of information
+* ResultParser translates the JSON search result into an array of information

 * FormatData lays out an array of information from ResultParser into a table

 * Form HTML is handled with FormElements and SimpleForm

-* Series, Agency and Flickr classes call the database to, eg, translate a Series ID (like 18805) into a name (like Military Personnel Records).
+* The Series, Agency and Flickr classes call the database to, eg, translate a Series ID (like 18805) into a name (like Military Personnel Records).
 The database speeds up the site by avoiding a network call to retrieve this info from the Archive NZ backend.

 ## Customisation

-* The HTML template is created in classes/DefaultTemplate.class.PHP
+* The overall HTML template (including the top menu) is created in classes/DefaultTemplate.class.php

-* You can specify a CSS file the .env file for DefaultTemplate to use.
+* You can specify a custom CSS file in the .env file for DefaultTemplate to use.

-* You can specify a custom template in the .env file (eg, classes/MyCustomTemplate.class.php)
+* You can specify a custom template class in the .env file (eg, classes/MyCustomTemplate.class.php)